 These offers are saved to your card account online or in the American Express app, and are worth keeping an eye on in case they hit the mark for any retailers you happen to be shopping with.

 American Express also allow transfers, once per year, to another Australian Membership Rewards cardholder.
-This process is set off by following the instructions in this PDF form from Amex.
-There’s no fee to transfer Membership Rewards Ascent (the most common type) to another Ascent account, but going from a Membership Rewards Spirit to Ascent or Ascent to Ascent Premium will incur a $5 per 1000 points charge.
+This process is set off by following the instructions in this PDF form.
+There is no fee to transfer Membership Rewards Ascent (the most common type) to another Ascent account but going to/from some other accounts will incur a $5 per 1000 points charge.

-You may find that the best signup bonuses aren’t public—American Express regularly tweak their signup bonuses for Membership Rewards cards, and sometimes the best bonuses to be had are if you let another cardholder refer you – it’s kind of like a reward for you for Amex not having to pay a partner for marketing.
+You may find that the best signup bonuses are not public—American Express regularly tweak their sign-up bonuses for Membership Rewards cards, and sometimes the best bonuses to be had are if you let another cardholder refer you.
+It is kind of like a reward for you for Amex not having to pay a partner for marketing.

 Further reading: more related Membership Rewards guides and tips

-- The American Express Platinum Edge Ultimate Guide →
+- The American Express Platinum Edge guide →

-- The American Express Platinum Charge Ultimate Guide →
+- The American Express Platinum Charge guide →

 - Earning or using your Membership Rewards points with Amex Travel →

-It can be helpful to place a value on flexibility when playing the points game – and given that Membership Rewards Ascent partners with Velocity, Singapore Airlines KrisFlyer, and Cathay Pacific Asia Miles, this covers all the major alliances and domestic/trans-tasman options you might want outside of Qantas.
+It can be helpful to place a value on flexibility when playing the points game, and given that Membership Rewards partners with Velocity, KrisFlyer and Asia Miles, amongst others, this covers all the major alliances and domestic/Trans-Tasman options that you might want outside of Qantas.